lrouker/fetch-data-engineer/readme.md

 **To run this app:**

 This app is containerized, so you can run it on any machine which has docker installed.
-Run this command to build the image:
+From the root of this repo, run this command to build the image:
 ```
 $docker build --pull --rm -f "Dockerfile.dockerfile" -t fetch:latest "."
 ```